LOG_ARCHIVE_DEST_n Parameter Attributes

 - The number of enabled destinations must meet the defined

-parameter value. - A destination cannot be its own alternate.
+LOG_ARCHIVE_MIN_SUCCEED_DESTparameter value. - A destination cannot be its own alternate.

 - Increasing the number of enabled destinations decreases the number of available alternate archiving destinations.